Commentaries on

 Act 1, Scene 1 (983-84, Antony, enjoying his time as a man of the East with Cleopatra, won’t listen to any Roman messengers: at present, she is all that he cares about.)

-Act 1, Scene 2 (985-89, Antony hears that his wife Fulvia has died; he resolves to go back to Rome and deal with pressing military and political matters; Enobarbus agrees with Antony about prioritizing war and politics over women.)
+Act 1, Scene 2 (985-89, A soothsayer tells the fortunes of Cleopatra’s servants; Antony hears that his wife Fulvia has died; he resolves to go back to Rome and deal with pressing military and political matters; Enobarbus agrees with Antony about prioritizing war and politics over women.)

-Antony’s response to the military movements of Labienus (Roman commander of a Parthian army) and to the death of his wife Fulvia is characteristically complex.
-With regard to the first issue, he says “These strong Egyptian fetters I must break, / Or lose myself in dotage” (987, 1.2.115-16).
+Antony’s response to the military movements of the treasonous general Quintus Labienus against the Romans and to the death of his wife Fulvia is characteristically complex.
+(On Labienus, see the Norton editor’s footnote 3 to pg.
+987.)
+With regard to the first issue, Antony says “These strong Egyptian fetters I must break, / Or lose myself in dotage” (987, 1.2.115-16).
 As for the second, Antony is riven by genuine sympathy for Fulvia, and yet realizes that he had more or less wished this on her: “What our contempts doth often hurl from us, / We wish it ours again” (988, 1.2.122-23).

-By the end of this scene, Antony is determined to make his way back to Rome.
-Amongst other things, there’s Sextus Pompeius [3] to deal with since this son of Pompey the Great is menacing the Second Triumvirate of Antony, Lepidus, and Octavius by sea (989, 1.2.178-87).
-Antony evidently feels that he must get Cleopatra’s approval to take care of business, but he admits this freely (989, 1.2.172-74).
+By the end of the second scene, Antony is determined to make his way back to Rome.
+Among other things, there’s Sextus Pompeius [4] to deal with since this son of Pompey the Great is menacing the Second Triumvirate of Antony, Lepidus, and Octavius by sea (989, 1.2.178-87).
+Antony observes of the Roman people that they are “slippery,” in that their “Love is never linked to the deserver / Till his deserts are past …” (989, 1.2.180-82).
+In any event, Antony feels that he must get Cleopatra’s approval to return to Rome (989, 1.2.172-74).

 Act 1, Scene 3 (989-92, Cleopatra manipulates Antony by accusing him of “acting” and betraying her, but she is a savvy operator herself, and at length gives him permission to get back to Rome.)

-This scene is subtle in its revelation of what the two lovers know about each other: when Cleopatra declares, “Oh, my oblivion is a very Antony, / And I am all forgotten” (991, 1.3.91-92), Antony’s response is, “But that your royalty / Holds idleness your subject, I should take you / For idleness itself” (991, 1.3.93-95).
-In other words, he understands that she is just as much an actor as she claims he is: the “eastern extravagance” pose is something that this female Ptolemy (i.e. a Greek) employs to her advantage, not something she can’t help but assume.
-[5]
+This scene is subtle in its revelation of what the two lovers know about each other.
+When Cleopatra declares, “Oh, my oblivion is a very Antony, / And I am all forgotten” (991, 1.3.91-92), Antony’s response is, “But that your royalty / Holds idleness your subject, I should take you / For idleness itself” (991, 1.3.93-95).
+In other words, he understands that she is just as much an actor as she claims he is: the “Eastern extravagance” pose is something that this female Ptolemy (that is, Greek) employs to her advantage, not something she can’t help but assume.
+[6]

 Act 1, Scene 4 (992-94, Octavius Caesar airs his complaints about Antony’s reveling and neglect of duty, but also expresses confidence in the man and wants him to return to deal with their mutual antagonists Sextus Pompeius, Menas, and Menecrates.)

-Antony’s later admission of neglect (see 999, 2.2.97) won’t go over well with Caesar the corporation man, whose model is Aeneas, with a twist of Machiavellian guile to produce the appearance of piety.
-It has sometimes been said that Octavius was the leader of Rome, Incorporated.
-[6]
+Antony’s later admission of neglect (see 999, 2.2.97) won’t go over well with Octavius the corporation man, whose model is Aeneas, with a twist of Machiavellian guile to produce the appearance of piety.
+It has sometimes been said, and with considerable justice, that Octavius was the leader of Rome, Incorporated.
+[7]

-Act 1, Scene 5 (994-96, Cleopatra’s love for Antony and extravagant view of him only grows while he’s away in Rome; she receives a fine pearl and a message from him and vows to send him letters daily until he returns to Egypt.)
+Act 1, Scene 5 (994-96, Cleopatra’s love for Antony and extravagant view of him only grow while he’s away in Rome; she receives a fine pearl and a message from him, and vows to send him letters daily until he returns to Egypt.)

-We see another side of Cleopatra here, the one that is truly in love with Antony and would just as well “sleep out this great gap of time” (994, 1.5.5) in his absence.
+We see another side of Cleopatra here, the one that is truly in love with Antony and would just as well “sleep out this great gap of time” in his absence (994, 1.5.5).
 Theirs is not simply a political alliance, it’s more than that, and while Cleopatra’s motives are complex, her connection with Antony is one of the world’s grandest tragic love stories.
 She muses fondly about him, and mentions her earlier affair with Julius Caesar, who, she is certain, considered her “A morsel for a monarch” (995, 1.5.31).

 Cleopatra has an extravagant sense of Antony’s worth, one that fits his sense of himself and that he repays with similar extravagance towards her.
 Nowhere is this more evident than when she calls him, “The demi-Atlas of this earth, the arm / And burgonet of men” (994, 1.5.23-24).
 We may not see this godlike Antony in action through most of the play, but a genuinely admiring mutual representation bonds the two lovers together, so much so that they will risk all in the service of this reciprocal admiration.